kubevirt/user-guide/workloads/virtual-machines/disks-and-volumes.md

         claimName: mypvc
 ```

-You can set the disk `bus` type, overriding the defaults, which in turn depend on the chipset the VM is configured to use:
+You can set the disk `bus` type, overriding the defaults, which in turn depends on the chipset the VM is configured to use:

 ```text
 metadata: